crlxs/crlxs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+# Carles Belmonte
+Tech enthusiast with a passion for self-hosting, videogames, music and anything with wheels.

 ## Currently working on 💾
 - 🖥 **[Homelab](https://github.com/crlxs/homelab).** Documenting my homelab, where I self-host services for me and my family and test new things.